skthati/Guess-the-state/README.md

 # Guess the state

  Guess the states from USA, Using python Turtle.
  * User input the state name
  * Check if state is present
  * If correct, increase the score.

+The same logic can be implemented to many other game or knowledge ideas.

 Code